ROXBOZ/ROXBOZ/README.md

 ## Web Accessibility and Inclusion 🫚
-Since 2021, I have specialized in Web Accessibility, ensuring that my code, design, and content meet the highest standards of inclusive design.
-I am well-versed in WCAG 2.1 AA and AAA, committed on creating accessible internationalization and to creating digital experiences that are accessible and empowering for all users.
+Since 2021, I have been certified Web Accessibility, ensuring that my code, design, and content meet the WCAG 2.1 AA standards.
+I use a combination of automated checks with pa11y, a checklist of all WCAG standards to manually verify what automation cannot catch, as well as an additional check list of web inclusion best practices.
+Sanity CMS is enhanced with accessibility validation tools.